42xel/BAPL2/README.md

 ```
 0xAB 5-7 34 << 3
 ```
-is a valid FeAsKo program, athough it's highly recommended to write it :
+is a valid deFAKto program, athough it's highly recommended to write it :
 ```
 0xAB ;
 5-7 ;